Oblongpotato/-Python---pandas-and-numpy/README.md

-Greetings fellow earthling
+Python code to conduct CRUD operations on a csv file.

-Lets Conduct CRUD operations on a csv file using python In order to run this code I would recommend you to instal python and jupyter notebook in your system and open it by typing the command in your command terminal 'python -m notebook'
+In order to run this code I would recommend you to instal python and jupyter notebook in your system and open it by typing the command in your command terminal 'python -m notebook'

 After the jupyternotebook is open, add the two files in it